Compare convicted driver insurance

 2. SP50 - Exceeding speed limit on a motorway

 Again, much fewer women are convicted of speeding on the motorway compared to men but it still ranks as the second most common offence.
-The punishment you receive for speeding on the motorway will depend on how much you were exceeding the speed limit by amongst other factors.
-You can receive 3-6 penalty points for this offence and it will stay on your licence for 4 years from the date of the offence.
+Offenders will receive between three and six penalty points, and they’ll stay there for four years from the date of the offence.

 3. CU80 - Breach of requirements as to control of the vehicle, mobile telephone etc